 EDML-5020.
-SCIENTIFIC INQUIRY FOR MIDDLEMIDDLE LEVEL SCIENCE
+SCIENTIFIC INQUIRY FOR MIDDLEMIDDLE LEVEL SCIENCE Credits: 3 comprehend discipline-specific scientific text.

-This course focuses on addressing the demands required of students to comprehend discipline-specific scientific text.
 Strategies learned in this course support students in learning how to read a wide range of scientific genres.
 Students will focus on the implementation of inquiry learning and the positive aspects of this approach as related to various scientific disciplines.